 The European Capital of Democracy initiative

-Starting in autumn 2021, every year a different European city will be designated the European Capital of Democracy.
+Starting in February 2022, every year a different European city will be designated the European Capital of Democracy.
 It will serve as the stage and floor for all of us who engage to innovate and strengthen democracy.

 We – individuals, politicians, experts, activists, artists, foundations, administrations, academia and the corporate world – will meet there and work on what needs to be done, together.

 And it starts now.